nasso/opengl-workshop/book/src/introduction.md

 # Introduction

 Welcome to my OpenGL workshop!
-This workshop will walk you through the realisation of a minimal C program capable of displaying a (transparent) sprite using modern OpenGL (>= 3.3).
+This workshop will walk you through the very basics of the modern OpenGL API (>= 3.3).
+By the end of it, you should have a rough understanding of how the API is structured and how it can be used to render simple hardware accelerated shapes.

 ## What's OpenGL?